tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-task-decomposition.md

 ---
-title:  "Task decomposition and complex tree diagrams (prompt engineering)"
+title:  "Task decomposition and complex tree diagrams"
 permalink: ai/prompt-engineering-task-decomposition.html
 course: "AI-powered API documentation"
 sidebar: sidebar_ai
 section: prompt-engineering
 path1: ai/prompt-engineering.html
-last-modified: 2024-02-13
+last-modified: 2024-07-28
 ---
 {% comment %}
 {% include coffeeshopbook.html %}
 {% endcomment %}

 This tutorial will help you understand task decomposition by guiding you through the process of creating a complex tree diagram that's too sophisticated for an AI tool to create at once.
+Whether you're creating tree diagrams or not, it doesn't matter.
+This is just an example of how to break down complex information into smaller chunks and pass it into AI.

 {% if site.format == "web" %}
 * TOC
 {:toc}
+{% endif %}

+{% if site.format == "web" %}
+## Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/er8pKg5d31E" title="Uncovering and communicating the value of your tech comm teams' work, with Keren Brown" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 {% endif %}

 ## What is task decomposition?